eusebiotebar/CAN_Frame_Retransmision_Tool/README.md

 - **🖥️ Cross-platform GUI**: PyQt6-based interface for CAN frame analysis
 - **⚡ Real-time CAN Communication**: Load, parse, and retransmit CAN frames
-- **🔧 Command-line Support**: Built-in help and version information via CLI
+- **🔧 Physical CAN Device Support**: Auto-detection of Kvaser, PCAN, Vector, and SocketCAN devices
+- **🎯 Frame Rewriting**: Advanced rule-based CAN ID transformation
 - **📊 Session Management**: Export and manage CAN communication sessions
-- **🎯 Frame Rewriting**: Advanced rule-based CAN ID transformation
 - **🚀 Standalone Executable**: No Python installation required for Windows users
+- **🐧 Cross-platform**: Windows, Linux, and virtual CAN interface support

 ## Usage